128th Infantry Regiment (United States): Interwar period

+World War II

-21 years later, the 128th, as part of the 32nd Division, was called to federal service on 15 October 1940.
+The 128th was called to federal service on 15 October 1940.
 After training in Louisiana, the unit was moved by convoy to Port Adelaide, Australia.
 In 1942 the 128th, as part of the 32nd, broke through the Japanese lines at the Battle of Buna ("Bloody Buna"), New Guinea; in 1944 defeated Japanese General Adachi's divisions at Saidor and Aitape, New Guinea; defeated the Japanese Imperial First Marines in Leyte (Imperial First Marines only loss in 200 years); and pierced the Yamashita Line in Luzon.
 The 128th Regiment and 32d Division were still in combat action when the cease fire order came on 15 August 1945.
 The 32d Infantry Division had been in combat 654 days – more than any United States division in any war.

 When the cold war peaked with the Soviet blockade of Berlin in October 1961, President Kennedy became the third United States president in the 20th Century to call the 128th, as part of the 32d Infantry Division, to federal active service.
 The division trained at Ft.
 Lewis, WA, for 10 months, maintaining a high level of readiness until the crisis abated.
 In August 1962 its soldiers returned home and resumed their status as Wisconsin National Guardsmen.

 The 2nd Battalion, 128th Infantry, was formed as a result of the transitioning of the 32d Infantry Brigade from a mechanized unit to a separate light infantry brigade in September 2001.
 It was reorganized as the 1st Squadron, 105th Cavalry Regiment on 1 September 2007 when the 32nd became a modular brigade.